 How much is the Spine treatment cost in India?

 The spinal surgery cost in India is usually a fraction of what it will cost you in western parts of the world, which is why a large number of people travel to get treated in India.
-The cost of spine surgery in India ranges from $4,000 to $6,000 for a laminectomy, while discectomy and spinal fusion surgeries set you back by roughly $10,000 to $11,000.
-Being home to some of the best, highly experienced surgeons, India has a number of good hospitals accredited by the JCI (Joint Commission International), and can offer you quality treatment at affordable costs.
+The cost of spine surgery in India starts from USD 4,000 for a laminectomy, while discectomy and spinal fusion surgeries set you back by roughly USD 6500 Being home to some of the best, highly experienced surgeons, India has a number of good hospitals accredited by the JCI (Joint Commission International), and can offer you quality treatment at affordable costs.

 How can Medmonks help?